apimatic/apimatic-js-runtime/packages/convert-to-stream/README.md

 # APIMatic Convert-to-Stream Library for JavaScript SDKs

-This package provides utility functions to convert data between streams and blobs, with automatic platform-specific handling for both Node.js and browser environments.
+This package provides utility functions to convert data between strings, Node.js streams, and browser Blob objects.
+It supports both Node.js and browser environments with automatic platform-specific handling.

 The exported functionality includes: